Matthew Moore House

-Matthew Moore House is historic home located at Moores Springs, Stokes County, North Carolina.
+Matthew Moore House is a historic home located at 1443 Dan George Road in Moores Springs, Stokes County, North Carolina.
 It was built about 1786, and is a small 1 1/2-story brick cottage on a raised fieldstone basement.
 It has segmental-arched openings and the interior follows a simple Quaker plans.
 It was the home of Matthew Moore, an early and prominent settler and a large landowner in Stokes County.
+It is the oldest brick home in Stokes County.
+Gabriel Moore, who served as governor of Alabama, was raised here.

 It was added to the National Register of Historic Places in 1974.